hannwong/frontend-nanodegree-mobile-portfolio/README.md

 Open another terminal and do ``python3 -m http.server``.
 This starts the web server at port 8000.

-Open a terminal and do ``ngrok http 8000``.
+In the original terminal, do ``nodue_modules/ngrok/bin/ngrok http 8000``.
 This opens a tunnel to your computer, port 8000.
 Copy the URL listed as *Forwarding*.

 Go to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights)